Moving Tips: 9 Tricks To Know Before You Pack

 Not every piece of paper in your filing cabinet will be needed during your move or even in the weeks afterward as you settle into your new home.

-However, it’s crucial you keep all of the documents necessary for your move such as address and utility information (or a laptop with this information) in one place and easily accessible on moving day itself.
-Don’t pack it away in a box; rather, find a safe place for it in the kitchen by your purse or in the glove box of your car.
+However, it’s crucial you keep all of the documents necessary for your move, such as address and utility information (or a laptop with this information) in one place and easily accessible on moving day.
+Don’t pack it away in a box.
+Rather, find a safe place for it in the kitchen by your purse or in the glove box of your car.